TAKE OUR POLL: Will a flashing light make this crossing any safer? Head down to the bottom of the article to take the poll!

 Some members of the Solon City Council disagree whether a flashing signal will make a horse and pedestrian crossing at SOM Center Road and Hawthorne Parkway any safer.

-Since a number of horse-riding enthusiasts are concerned that the crossing is dangerous, city officials have been trying to work out a solution to improve the perceived safety of the crossing.
+Since a number of horse-riding enthusiasts are , city officials have been to improve the perceived safety of the crossing.
 Residents say that drivers are too distracted and driving too fast and often don't see those wishing to cross.

 "I feel there is a warranted need for a signal because society as a whole has gotten rude," said resident Tess McCarihan.
 "We can’t let them get away with it.”